 Both options have their advantages.
 Choose online studying if you don’t want to commute to the centre of Prague and have the option to create a space for studying at home.
 Choose an on-campus course, if you prefer to communicate with people face-to-face and want to study at our premises.
 The content of the online and on-campus courses is the same.

 Yes.
 If you've already tried programming of any kind (online course, Green Fox Academy workshop) or if you already have a degree in any field.

 Absolutely.
 If you pass the admissions process we will keep your application on record and save you a spot for the upcoming and following courses.
 However, we cannot guarantee that the courses taking place afterwards will still be available for you due to limits in capacity.

-Unfortunately we do not because the admissions process requires a huge investment of energy not just from the side of the applicant but also from our admissions team.
+Unfortunately we do not because the admissions process requires a huge investment of energy, not just from the side of the applicant but also from our admissions team.

-Yes, but half a year must elapse between the two applications because we believe that this amount of time is needed to prepare for the reinitiation of the process.
+Yes, but half a year must elapse between the two applications because we believe that this amount of time is needed to prepare for reinitiation of the process.

 No, but we are always transparent about the program.
-Our oldest student thus far was 46 years old at the time of the course and it was more difficult for him to prove that he is as capable of coping with a junior position as his younger colleagues.
+Our oldest student thus far was 46 years old at the time of the course and it was more difficult for him to prove that he was as capable of coping with a junior position as his younger colleagues.
 Our experience shows that it’s entirely up to you to consider how you will handle having a new career in a junior position after years of experience in another field.

 We always leave a buffer of more than 30 days between the announcement of your acceptance into the program and the start of the training, so if you are currently employed, you only need to terminate your job in case you get into the program.
 The admissions process spans approximately 2 weeks and you will receive your results within a few days of completing each step.